 EPFO now issues composite claim forms for Aadhaar and non-Aadhaar members, which combines Form 19 for PF final settlement, Form 10C for pension withdrawal benefits, and Form 31 for PF non-refundable advance.
-Individuals can only avail these forms for EPF withdrawal online if they have provided complete details in Form 11, Aadhaar number, bank account information along with an activated UAN.
+Individuals can only avail of these forms for online EPF withdrawal if they have provided complete details in Form 11, Aadhaar number, bank account information along with an activated UAN.

-Individuals who have availed composite claim forms have an advantage of submission of these forms to regional EPFO commissioners through self-attestation.
+Individuals who have availed of composite claim forms have the advantage of submission of these forms to regional EPFO commissioners through self-attestation.
 The application regarding online EPF withdrawal in India for final PF settlement, pension withdrawal benefits, and partial withdrawal of PF amount is valid if individuals require them for a specific purpose stated in the composite forms.

 Employees who need to withdraw a percentage of their PF corpus have to provide details such as their name in block letters, UAN, 12-digit Aadhaar number, date of joining the organisation, along with their choice of purpose from the list stated in this form.
 Withdrawal can thus be made for the following purposes.